 Here's yet another theory about the Las Vegas massacre: It could have been drug related, as in SSRIs and other psychotropic drugs.
-Add this to the other two plausible possibilities: ISIS and politics.
+Add this to the other two plausible motivations: jihad and politics.
+(Of course it's also possible he was just a psychopath, but then the questions remain, why this country music concert, and why now?)

 Author John Ringo's personal experience with psychotropic drug reactions is amazing.
 He posted this on FB today.
 Read the whole thing, but here is a taste: